 Do you have a leaking skylight?
 A skylight is a feature which has the capability to completely change the ambiance of your home.
 It lightens and brightens the space, can open up rooms causing them to feel much larger, while at the same time, creating an amazing connection to the outdoors and nature.
-The benefits of a skylight (or a sun tunnel) are innumerable…. …However, there is nothing worse than having a leaking skylight… But don’t worry, here at Gauthier Roofing and Siding we are certified VELUX skylight and sun tunnel installers, and we can tell you exactly what you need to do to solve your skylight troubles.
+The benefits of a skylight (or a sun tunnel) are innumerable…. …However, there is nothing worse than having a leaking skylight… But don’t worry, here at Gauthier Roofing and Siding we are certified VELUX skylight and sun tunnel installers, and we can tell you exactly what you need to do to solve your leaking skylight troubles.

-The severity of the issue is going to determine the initial steps you should take.
+The severity of the leaking skylight is going to determine the initial steps you should take.
 The first question to ask yourself is – does it just appear to be condensation or small amounts of moisture on the glass or frame …or… am I seeing water drip from the unit, water damage on the ceiling, or a large build up of moisture which is clearly a problem?
 If all you see at this point is condensation and small trace amounts of moisture and only in cold temperatures, relax and take a breath.
-Although it could be a leak, many homeowners have mistakenly thought their skylights were leaking, only to realize it was due to the conditions in the house, or another cause such as kitchen or bathroom activity releasing moisture causing it to build up creating the illusion of a leak.
-The good news is a minor leak (although it should not occur) typically won’t cause large amounts of damage if quickly recognized and then resolved.
-However, if left and not fixed, a small leak can lead to very expensive restoration repairs, high labour costs, coupled with large amounts of frustration for you the homeowner.
+Although it could be a leak in your skylight, many homeowners have mistakenly thought their skylights were leaking, only to realize it was due to the conditions in the house, or another cause such as kitchen or bathroom activity releasing moisture causing it to build up creating the illusion of a skylight leak.
+The good news is a minor skylight leak (although it should not occur) typically won’t cause large amounts of damage if quickly recognized and then resolved.
+However, if left and not fixed, a small skylight leak can lead to very expensive restoration repairs, high labour costs, coupled with large amounts of frustration for you the homeowner.
 Therefore, if you’re seeing a large amount of water building, your first step is to protect your home, furniture and valuables.
-Remove any furniture and other items directly below and surrounding the leak.
+Remove any furniture and other items directly below and surrounding the skylight leak.
 If you’re seeing a drip, find a large container to place under the unit to collect all the water to protect your carpets, hardwood, floors and home in general.
 (Pro Tip – make sure you don’t use a container which is too large… or… be sure to empty the water frequently.
 This is to ensure you’re able to lift the container to empty it.
-We’ve heard stories of people spilling containers which can lead to more hassle than the leak would have caused).
+We’ve heard stories of people spilling containers which can lead to more hassle than the leaking skylight would have caused).
 If you don’t visually see a leak but you’re still concerned, purchase a plastic waterproof sheet or large tarpaulin which can be placed on the floor to protect your home while you determine a more permanent solution.
 The next step is to ask this question…

 Why is my skylight / sun tunnel leaking?